guardian/kcl-pekko-stream/README.md

-# kcl-akka-stream
+# kcl-pekko-stream

-Akka Streaming Source backed by Kinesis Client Library (KCL 2.x).
+Pekko Streaming Source backed by Kinesis Client Library (KCL 2.x).

-This library combines the convenience of Akka Streams with KCL 2.x checkpoint management, failover, load-balancing, and re-sharding capabilities.
+This library combines the convenience of Pekko Streams with KCL 2.x checkpoint management, failover, load-balancing, and re-sharding capabilities.

 This library is thoroughly tested and currently used in production.